 Posted by Ash

-Here’s a picture showing the floating drawer to the right of the fridge.
+Here’s a picture taken from further away, showing the floating drawer to the right of the fridge.
 This picture was taken prior to the gel stain, backsplash, and new appliances.

 While playing around with the design, I originally omitted the toe kick (the recessed part at the front bottom).
 I didn’t think it was necessary and would have simplified the build a bit.